Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Results and Discussion

 \subsection{Main Results}

-The main results of our work are in Table~\ref{tab:main_results}.
-When doing the zero-shot TD transfer by training on MAVEN as a source and predicting on news datasets as targets, we witness the effect of negative transfer.
-The drops are immense compared to the performance of the models trained on all ACE 2005, EDNYT, or EVEXTRA training data.
+Zero-shot domain transfer of TD from MAVEN as the source to news datasets as targets exhibits noticeable negative transfer.
+The drops are massive compared to the performance of the models trained on all ACE 2005, EDNYT, or EVEXTRA training data.
 Even in this worst-case zero-shot setup, multi-task \emph{implicit} and \emph{explicit} models bring gains compared to \emph{vanilla} ones.
-When the number of shots increases, interesting effects emerge.
-On average, relations help achieve higher target domain performance for a low to moderate number of shots.
-Nevertheless, when we have $500$ or even $250$ target examples, the effects of relations become negligible, except for the EVEXTRA dataset, where the gains from relations are consistent regardless of the number of shots or training regime.
+Some interesting trends emerge when the number of shots increases.
+On average, relations help achieve higher target domain TD performance for a low-to-moderate number of shots.
+However, when the number of shots reaches $500$ (or even $250$ in some cases) target examples, the effects of relations become negligible, except for the EVEXTRA dataset, where the gains from relations are consistent regardless of the number of shots or training regime.
 When considering all training regimes, the \emph{implicit} model outperforms the \emph{explicit} model.
-Contrary to the findings from language transfer \citep{schmidt-etal-2022-dont}, \emph{joint} regimes were consistently worse compared to \emph{in-domain training}\footnote{ {Except for $5$ and $10$ shots.}} and \emph{sequential transfer}.
-These findings are notable since \emph{joint} is worse performance-wise and takes absurdly more resources and time to train.
-With $500$ shots, \emph{in-domain training} and \emph{sequential transfer} come close to the in-domain performance for each news dataset.
-For the low number of shots ($5$ and $10$), doing \emph{in-domain training} is pointless.
-It is always better to transfer sequentially in that case.
-However, increasing the number of shots in combination with \emph{in-domain training} can lead to better performance than doing the \emph{sequential transfer}.
+Contrary to the findings from language transfer \citep{schmidt-etal-2022-dont}, \emph{joint} transfer training regimes were almost consistently worse compared to \emph{sequential transfer} and \emph{in-domain training}.
+These findings are of practical interest since \emph{joint} is worse performance-wise and takes far more resources and time to train.
+With $500$ shots, \emph{sequential transfer} and \emph{in-domain training} come close to the full in-domain training performance for each news dataset.
+For a low number of shots ($5$ and $10$), doing \emph{in-domain training} is useless, and in this case, \emph{sequential transfer} is a better option.
+However, a higher number of shots in combination with \emph{in-domain training} can lead to a better performance than \emph{sequential transfer}.